coder-alpha/MovieGo.bundle/README.md

 About
 =====

-This is a plugin that creates a new channel in Plex Media Server to view content indexed by the website MovieGo.Co.
+This is a plugin that creates a new channel in Plex Media Server to view content indexed by the website MovieGo.cc.

 System Requirements
 ===================